- Sports and Recreation»

 Although there are hundreds of trail heads and access points located along the Ice Age Trail not all are located in populated areas with facilities.
 Due to the vast amount of access points, you can generally find them a few miles apart.
 However, in remote areas they can be as far apart as 10 miles.

-Before taking to the Ice Age Trail it is wise to know where you are starting and how long that particular stretch of trail is.
+Before heading out be sure to grab a wilderness first aid kit, as these trails can become hard to navigate if you are inexperienced or do not understand how the trail works.
+When taking to the Ice Age Trail it is wise to know where you are starting and how long that particular stretch of trail is.
 It wouldn't be a bad idea to think out your plans so you can pack enough water and food during the hike, as well as plan a turn around point.

 Follow the trail heads.
 If you see unmarked or deer trails don't take them, it is easier to get lost when you can't find a trail head to follow.